uvarc/rc-learning/content/notes/git-intro/index.md

 2. Authentication to GitHub (you need to essentially "log in" through the command line)
 3. Verification that the GitHub account you are using has permissions to update the remote repository

 If you have a SSH (Secure Shell) key set up, you'll see a message saying that the changes have been synchronized on GitHub.
-If not you'll need to enter your Github username and password.
+If not you'll need to enter your GitHub username and password.

-You can persistently associate your computer with your GitHub account (so you don't have to enter your user name and password every time) you can set up an SSH key:
+You can persistently associate your computer with your GitHub account (so you don't have to enter your username and password every time) you can set up an SSH key:

 <https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/>

-If you visit the remote URL, you should see your the changes you made to `qcheck.py`, along with the hash / message associated with your commit.
+If you visit the remote URL, you should see the changes you made to `qcheck.py`, along with the hash / message associated with your commit.

-You may have noticed that not all of the files in your `quality/` folder on your computer appear on GitHub.
+You may have noticed that not all the files in your `quality/` folder on your computer appear on GitHub.
 For example, the if you look in the `plots/` folder on GitHub you won't see the `.png` files ... and that's intentional.

 One of the files we've included in our repository is a `.gitignore` file, which serves as a relay to Git regarding what *not* to track.
-You can use wildcards (`*`) to exclude all files that exist in a certain sub-directory, end in a certain suffix, start with a certain prefix, etc.
+You can use wildcards (`*`) to exclude all files that exist in a certain subdirectory, end in a certain suffix, start with a certain prefix, etc.

 ---